My Muharram in Hyderabad Pictures

 Rose-water is sprinkled on the people to remove the smell of blood.

-There were volunteers providing water to clean.
+There were volunteers providing water to clean the wounds and for drinking.

-This kid was just standing in between the queue of people with blood sprinkling on his back.
+Kid just standing in between the queue of people with blood sprinkling on his back.

-The pensive lady kept observing.
+The pensive lady kept observing from the top.

 Then the Alam emerges and the procession starts.
 The mourners keep chanting Ibn-az-Zehra Wa Waila, which means Goodbye Son Of Zehra.
 This is a very old tradition.